Airservices Australia

-Airservices Australia is an Australian Government owned corporation, responsible for providing safe, secure, efficient and environmentally responsible services to the aviation industry within the Australian Flight Information Region (FIR).
-Some of Airservices responsibilities include air traffic control, airways navigation and communication facilities, publishing aeronautical data and airport rescue and fire-fighting services.
+Airservices Australia is an Australian Government–owned corporation, responsible for providing services to the aviation industry within the Australian Flight Information Region (FIR).
+Some of Airservices Australia’s responsibilities include air traffic control, airway navigation, communication facilities, publishing aeronautical data, airport rescue, and fire-fighting services.
 Airservices Australia has international partnerships with ICAO, CANSO and IATA.

 Responsibilities

 Airservices Australia manages air traffic within Australian airspace.
 This includes the airspace over continental Australia, territorial waters and also international airspace boundaries over the Pacific and Indian Oceans.
 Airservices Australia also manages upper-level airspace (above 24,500 ft) under contract to the neighbouring Pacific Island Flight Information Regions of the Solomon Islands and Nauru.

 Airservices Australia publishes aeronautical data, maintains telecommunications infrastructure, radio navigation aids, updates flight procedures and provides emergency services, including the Aviation Rescue Fire Fighting services at 26 of Australia's busiest airports.

 The agency is fully funded by direct charges to the aviation industry and controlled by a board of directors, accountable to the Australian Parliament through the Minister for Infrastructure and Transport.
 The Chair of Airservices Australia Board is John Weber.
-The Chief Executive Officer is Jason Harfield.
+The Chief Executive Officer is Rob Sharp, who was appointed on a four-year term in January 2025, replacing Jason Harfield.
 The agency maintains more than 4,000 skilled aviation professionals, including air traffic controllers, engineering specialists, technicians and support staff working from two major control centres, 29 air traffic control towers and firefighting stations at 26 of Australia's busiest airports.

-Air Traffic Control operations
+Air traffic control operations

 Airservices Australia has 29 air traffic control towers and two air traffic control centres based in Brisbane and Melbourne.
 Australia has two Flight Information Regions which are managed by these centres.
 All airspace to the north of the dividing boundary (YBBB) is controlled by Brisbane Centre and all airspace to the south of the boundary (YMMM) is controlled by Melbourne Centre.
 These centres cover the whole of Australia with the exception of Perth and Sydney Terminal Control Units as well as the towers at major airports.
 In addition, Melbourne Centre is responsible for managing traffic handovers from South Africa, Mauritius, Sri Lanka, Maldives, Indonesia and New Zealand.
 Brisbane Centre manages traffic handovers from neighbouring flight information regions including East Timor, Papua New Guinea, Fiji and the United States.